 New York, NY | 10001

-Tracy studied dance, physics, philosophy, and classics at Columbia University before deciding to pursue her childhood passion of theater performance after college.
+Tracy studied dance, physics, philosophy, and classics at Columbia University, and followed her lifetime passion for theater performance after college.
 In the process of trying to become a better actor and a more grounded human living in New York, she came upon the Alexander Technique.
 She felt a strong connection with the work, as if it had just been waiting patiently for her to find it.
 After a year of lessons with Gwen Ellison, she attended the Freedom To Act Conference, where she met Ann Rodiger.
 3 weeks later she joined Ann’s Alexander Technique Teacher Training course.

 After 1600 hours of training, she graduated, AmSAT certified, and was hired by the American Academy of Dramatic Arts, where she gets to teach Alexander Technique, Physical Theater, and Movement classes.
 Yippee!
 She also teaches Privately at the Balance Arts Center, and assists the BAC Teacher Training Class.